canjs/can-stache/docs/magicTagTypes.md

 #### [can-stache.tags.escaped]

 Inserts the escaped value of `expression` into the result.
-This is your most common tag.
+This is the most common tag.

 ```
 Template: